You do not want bees in or anywhere near your home.

 But Here’s What You Can Do

 Try to distinguish what kind of bee infestation you have.
 The best way to do this is to examine bees who are on their own away from the hive.
-You should not approach the hive just to figure out what kind of bee lives inside.
+You should not approach the pack to figure out what kind of bee lives inside.

-It is better to stay safe and simply tell the exterminator you aren’t sure what kind of bee infestation you have.
-The exterminator will be able to figure it out on his own if he needs to.
+It is better to stay safe and tell the exterminator you aren’t sure what kind of bee infestation you have.
+Then, the exterminator will be able to figure it out on his own if he needs to.

 Call an Exterminator